 The actual examination takes only a minute or two.
 The procedure will take up to 20 minutes from the time you arrive.

 We’ve reduced the price of our DXA scans to help self-funders.
-So if you’re looking for guaranteed consistency, accuracy, and 24 hour reporting, you’re looking for one of our Affordable DXAs.
+So if you’re looking for guaranteed consistency, accuracy, and one working day reporting, you’re looking for one of our Affordable DXAs.
 Prices start at just £65.

 If you are planning to book an Affordable DXA you can do so here.